- 2 cans (14-1/2 ounces each) chicken broth

 - 2 teaspoons garlic powder

 - 2 boneless skinless turkey breast halves (3 pounds each)

 - In a blender, combine the first 15 ingredients; cover and process until blended.
 Place turkey breasts in a gallon-size resealable plastic bag; add half of marinade.
 Seal bag and turn to coat; seal and refrigerate overnight.
 Pour remaining marinade into a bowl; cover and refrigerate.

 - Drain and discard marinade from turkey.
 Transfer turkey breasts to a 5-qt. slow cooker.
-Add reserved marinade; cover and cook on high for 4-5 hours or a thermometer reads 170°.
+Add reserved marinade; cover and cook on high for 4-5 hours or until a thermometer reads 170°.
 Let stand for 10 minutes before slicing.
 Yield: 14-16 servings.

 Medium-Bodied White Wine

 Enjoy this recipe with a medium-bodied white wine such as Riesling or Gewürtztraminer

 Reviews for Slow-Cooked Herbed Turkey